About Karin Constant

 Karin received Suzuki piano training under the instruction of Susan Fralin (Lynchburg, VA) for 8 years, including 5 years of superior rankings in National Guild Auditions.
 She has played for pleasure since, serving at church and playing in weddings.
-Her teaching began with her own children and grew from teaching friends’ children to teaching lessons at Valley Music Academy from August 2017-present.
-She is also currently extending her experience to open a Suzuki studio in her home in Lyndhurst, VA as well as in-home lessons in students homes in the Charlottesville and Waynesboro area. *Due to COVID-19, masks must be worn during lessons and safety precautions will be taken.
+Her teaching began with her own children and grew from teaching friends’ children to teaching lessons at Valley Music Academy from August 2017-February 2020.
+She now offers lessons from her Suzuki studio in her home in Lyndhurst, VA as well as in-home lessons in students homes in the Charlottesville and Waynesboro area. *Due to COVID-19, masks must be worn during lessons and safety precautions will be taken.

 A passion for children

-In addition to 5+ years of experience teaching piano, Karin also has 5+ years experience providing behavioral and academic support to children/adolescents with various mental health diagnoses.
+In addition to 5+ years of experience teaching piano, Karin also has 5+ years experience providing behavioral and academic support to children/adolescents with various mental health diagnoses in a school setting.
 Her clients included children with autism spectrum disorder, ADHD, anxiety/depression, PTSD, among others.
-In addition to her students, she also has two children of her own, ages 8 and 12.
+She also has two children of her own, ages 11 and 15.

 The Suzuki Method was founded by Dr. Shinichi Suzuki, a Japanese violinist.
 Suzuki originally developed this unique approach to teaching music for his own instrument, the violin.
 However, materials are now available for viola, cello, bass, piano, flute, harp, guitar, recorder, organ and voice.

 Suzuki based his approach on the belief that “Musical ability is not an inborn talent but an ability which can be developed.
 Any child who is properly trained can develop musical ability, just as all children develop the ability to speak their mother tongue.
 The potential of every child is unlimited.”